Yesterday, a stranger and I began talking about protein.

 “Oh, don’t even get me started on fast food!” he said.

 I cant eat ‘too many’ carbs.
 I can’t have ‘too much’ sugar.
 I can’t eat until I’m 100% full.
-If I agree to gorge on a night of junky food, I am basically signing my life away for the next 48 hours by agreeing to feel physically and emotionally shitty for that time.
+If I agree to gorge on a night of junky food, I am basically signing my life away for the next 48 hours by agreeing to feel physically and emotionally craptastic for that time.

 Sometimes it sucks.
-Sometimes I want to be… what do they call it… oh!
-Normal.
+Sometimes I want to be… what do they call it… oh! normal.

-But then I know that I am this way for a reason.
+At the end of the day, I know that I am this way for a reason.
 I’m here to figure it out, and fix it.
 The relationship between food and anxiety.
 The relationship between fitness and anxiety.
 Lifestyle and anxiety.